-Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
-CC.
-Vision 1.
-Refractive eye exams Coverage is limited to one visit per member per calendar year for members 18 years and younger (coverage continues through the e of the month in which the membe turns 19). nd Vision therapy and orthoptic and/orthoptic training, to establish a horthoptic program, for the treatment of strabismus and other disorders of binocular eye movements Coverage is limited to 5 training vision and 2 follow-up eye exams per calendar year. me 3.
-Eyewear, including eyeglass lenses frames or contact lenses for member 18 years of age and younger receive from an optical provider (coverage continues through the end of the month in which the member turns pers ved Coverage is limited to one pair of frames and lenses every calendar y Contact lenses are limited to covera once every calendar year.
+Your Benefits and the Amount You Pay Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
+Coverage is limited to 5 training visits and 2 follow-up eye exams per calendar year.
+3. Eyewear, including eyeglass lenses, frames or contact lenses for members 18 years of age and younger received from an optical provider (coverage continues through the end of the month in which the member turns 19) Nothing Coverage is limited to one pair of frames and lenses every calendar year.
+Contact lenses are limited to coverage once every calendar year.